6 Types of Large Format Printing You Need to Know About

 Want to decide which types of large format printing to use?
 Let’s go over 6 of the most popular types, focusing on key components and distinguishing their pros and cons.
 Consider this a guide to help you choose the most appropriate printing method that will enable you to stand out from the crowd.

 Entrepreneurs conduct thorough research before they choose the best printing methods for their businesses.
 A major contributing factor for this is the rising demand and popularity of large format printing.
 We have selected the most utilized types of wide format printing below to explain their various capabilities.
 Let’s go over them.

 Type 1.
 Solvent Inkjet Printing

-Solvent inkjet printing is used to produce massive signage.
+Solvent inkjet printing is used to produce massive business signs.
 The inks used in this method are solvent-based.
 They are able to dissolve and bind well with all types of substrate materials.
 They even work on vinyl and other types of plastics.

 Pros: This printing technique allows you to create bold and durable graphics.
 The solvent evaporates after printing, yielding a permanent result.